farahanasuhaimi/React-Course-with-DevEd/README.md

 ### Why React

+1. It is a dynamic javascript in which it react to every changes on the page without refreshing (i.e. get new set of data) to make/show the changes.
-1. we can split each function to be each component
+2. we can split each function to be each component
-2. we can make one big component such as Blog and fill up all the components needed inside it and call Blog once.
+3. we can make one big component such as Blog and fill up all the components needed inside it and call Blog once.

 ### Tips